MICHAELA KRÁLIKOVÁ

 The initial impulse was the need to create a sense of trust and safety within a larger festival community.
 At that time, the eye was not meant to see - and it was precisely this “dysfunction,” which gradually transformed into fragility, that opened up a playful space for exploring shared responsibility, spatial perception, and interaction with the audience.
 Although the eye eventually “sees,” it does so only within a limited range, its vulnerability remains a key element of the overall experience.

-Since then, the project has evolved across various contexts - as a performative intervention in public space, as an exhibition guide within the ACMC Conference Vienna, and as an experimental performance with hints of a narrative structure, presented at the XVI.
+Since then, we have continued to develop the project across various contexts, and its form remains open.
+As part of the ongoing research, we have had the opportunity to test our concept in several different settings -as a performative intervention in public space, as a guided exhibition format within the ACMC Conference Vienna, and as an experimental performance with hints of a narrative structure, presented at the XVI.
 Prague Microfestival.
-Each of these formats has brought new questions and further possibilities for development.
+Each of these presentations represents not only a way of sharing our current outcomes, but above all a means of further testing, developing, and opening the project to new questions and directions.

-"Today, we understand the project as a long-term artistic research emerging from the need to transform everyday environments into spaces of encounter, playfulness, and shared attention.
-The audience is not merely observing but becomes part of the situation - their reactions, movement, and decisions actively shape the composition and flow of the performance."
+"We therefore understand the project as a long-term artistic research rooted in the need to transform everyday environments into spaces of encounter, playfulness, and shared attention.
+Audiences are not merely observers, but are gently drawn into the situation.
+Their presence, subtle reactions, and movements naturally become part of the composition and unfolding of the performance."

-In 2026, the project was selected by the European platform In Situ, which supports art in public space and the development of international collaboration.
-Within the immersive laboratories provided by the platform, performers aim to further develop the project’s movement language, work with objects and sound, and deepen the relationship between performer, audience, and space.
-At the same time, we see this collaboration as an opportunity for sharing, mentoring, and connecting with artists and organizations across Europe.
+Within a series of planned immersive laboratories, we will continue to develop the project’s movement language, work with objects and sound, and deepen the relationship between performer, audience, and space.
+At the same time, we see this collaboration as a space for sharing, encounters, and dialogue with artists and organisations across Europe.